 Physical Characteristics That Identify Komodo Dragons

-Komodo Dragons are the largest species of lizard in the world, and their average size is 3 meters (10 feet) long and 150kg (300-plus pounds).
+Komodo Dragons are the largest species of lizard in the world, and their average size is 10 feet long and 300-plus pounds.
 In fact, the largest Komodo dragon ever recorded weighed 365 pounds!

 Gila Monsters VS Komodo Dragons: Danger To Humans